cbroms/pith/README.md

 We use Docker containers to facilitate development and testing.
 All of the services needed to run the project are defined in `docker-compose.yml`.
 These are:

--   `static`: serves the React client
+- `static`: serves the Sapper client
--   `app`: the socketio interface that's used by the React client.
+- `app`: the socketio interface that's used by the client.
 - `worker`: a worker script using the [arq task queue](https://github.com/samuelcolvin/arq) for executing assorted long-term tasks such as archiving discussions when they're complete.
 - `redis`: a Redis database used by the task queue (`worker`) and as a message queue by socketio (`app`).
 - `mongo`: the MongoDB database used to store the discussion content.
 - `tests`: a container that runs the unit tests and connects to `app` to test the interface.

 The containers use volumes to easily facilitate development.
 You can edit any code in `/backend/src` and `/frontend/src` and containers that rely on that code will automatically reload.